AGIBOT X1 OmniPicker Product Manual

 2. Introduction

-AgiBot X1 OmniPicker is an adaptive universal gripper.
-It combines the advantages of different modal gripper designs and can grasp objects of various shapes with only one active degree of freedom.
-It is also very light, weighing only about 400g.
+AGIBOT OmniPicker is an adaptive, general-purpose gripper.
+It combines the advantages of different gripper designs and can grasp objects of various shapes with only one active degree of freedom.
+The product is very lightweight and easy to use, with a weight of only 430g.

 • Feedforward force control